simbo1905/thinbus-srp-js/README.md

 the email, `A`, and `M1` as the users credentials.
 The server uses all the information to check the password proof.
 Only the email, client challenge `A` and the password proof `M1` are transmitted to the server.

+There is an optional step `client.step3(M2)` where `M2` is the server's proof of a shared session key to the client.
+You can return `M2` from the server to check the browser has a matching shared secret if you wish to use that for further cryptography.
+If your web application is distributed as a native mobile application such that the client is running trusted JavaScript then the `M2` proof is an additional check of the authenticity of the server; it confirms to trusted JavaScript that the server knows the verifier matching the user password.

 **Note** As per RFC 2945 the user ID (usually their email) is concatenated to their password when generating the verifier.
 This means that if a user changes *either* their email address or their password you need to generate a new verifier and replace the old one in the database.

 **Note** Always use browser developer tools to inspect what you actually post to the server and only post the values shown